 While composite sticks add strength, flexibility, and durability, some players do not like these different materials because there is very little feel in them.
-Players like to be able to experience the movement of the puck through the handle of the puck.
+Players like to be able to experience the movement of the puck.
 Composite sticks take that away and that disconnect can make it difficult for players to handle the puck the way they can.

 Wooden Hockey Sticks

 This why wooden sticks are still a thing for hockey players.
 They are heavy and they are not very flexible.
 They do not send puck with the same physics that composite bats do.
 But, the feel that players get is incomparable to the composite sticks.